h3rald/min/next-release.md

 + **floor** and **ceil** now correctly return an integer again.
 * Added **abs** symbol.
 * Now executing min shell if no file is specified (unless input is piped in), without the need of specifying **-i**.
-* Implemented the possibility to define type classes.
+* Implemented the possibility to define type classes using the **typeclass** symbol.
 * Added **stringlike?** symbol.